safrazik/emp-directory/README.md

 ![LOGO](client/images/logo-small.png)

-# **EmpDirectory** sample application
+# **Employee Directory** sample application

 ## [LIVE DEMO](http://emp-directory.herokuapp.com/client/)

 ## Introduction

-EmpDirectory is a sample application for demonstrating the usage of [Breeze JS](http://www.breezejs.com) library.
+Employee Directory is a sample application for demonstrating the usage of [Breeze JS](http://www.breezejs.com) library.
 This sample tries to show the features of breezejs as many as possible while keeping the data model as simple as possible.

 Inspired by the sample applications of [Christophe Coenraets](http://coenraets.org/blog/).